Good mentors do more than just motivate, they help drive results.

 One of the biggest life lessons I’ve learned from playing and being coached in basketball is about the power and importance of moderating ego.
 Everyone has one, but how you learn to harness your own is one-part discovery and one-part maintenance.
 This is probably the biggest value of mentorship, in that it provides regular self-reflection.

 In individual contributing roles within IT, it can become easy to develop, build, code or function in a vacuum.
-When left unchecked, these environments can result in little-to-no self-assessment, and there is most certainly less opportunity to stop and get better.
-As people continue along in their careers, the ‘rites of passage,’ established benchmarks or barriers to entry start to diminish.
+When left unchecked, these environments can result in little-to-no self-assessment.
+There is most certainly less opportunity to stop and get better.
+As our careers grow, the ‘rites of passage’ diminish.
 We get comfortable.
-And this is what mentorship helps us to avoid.
+And this is what mentoring in tech helps us to avoid.

 Experience.